-That’s it !
+That’s it!
 Thanks and have a nice day.
-I hope I can have a positive influence in your chess career through my writings.
+I hope I can have a positive influence on your chess career through my writings.
 Best of luck:)

 Can you checkmate by en passant?

 Yes, you can checkmate by en passant.
-But usually en passant is a very rare move in chess and checkmate by en passant is even more rare.
+But usually en passant is a very rare move in chess and checkmate by en passant is even rarer.